Cysharp/SlnMerge/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Works with
+- Unity 2022.3+
-- Unity 2018.4.5f1 + Windows 10 and macOS 10.15
+- Windows 11 and macOS 10.15
-- Microsoft Visual Studio 2019
+- Microsoft Visual Studio 2022/2026
-- JetBrains Rider 2019.2
+- JetBrains Rider 2025.x

 ## How to use

 ### 1. Install SlnMerge
-#### Method 1.
-Copy `src/Editor/SlnMerge.cs` to `Assets/Editor` in your Unity project.
-Clone this repository and copy those files.

-#### Method 2.
-Add the package via git from Package Manager
-If you are using Unity 2019.1 or later, you can use Package Manager to install a package via git.
+You can use Package Manager to install a package via git.

 ![](docs/images/SlnMerge-Image-02.png)